katsmith133/glwagner.github.io/index.md

 what determines the ocean's density structure?
 How does the ocean transport heat from equator to pole?
-How does the deep ocean respond to changes in atmospheric heat content and carbon dioxide concentration?
+How does the deep ocean respond to changes in atmospheric concentrations of carbon dioxide and heat?

 I confront these questions as a theorist, which means I seek a sometimes ill-defined, yet scentifically crucial "understanding" of physical